msi-end/Simple-CSS-Reset/README.md

 **Additional Notes:**

-*   Consider using a well-established CSS reset stylesheet like Normalize.css, which offers a more comprehensive and up-to-date approach.
+*   Consider using a well-established CSS reset stylesheet , which offers a more comprehensive and up-to-date approach.
 *   Customize the reset to fit your specific project needs.
 *   Use browser developer tools to inspect elements and understand their default styles.